 Core Values.
 Meta’s core values establish the fundamental principles that define employees’ behaviors and their work culture.
 The core values that affect Facebook and other operations of Meta Platforms are: (1) Move fast; (2) Focus on long-term impact; (3) Build awesome things; (4) Live in the future; (5) Be direct and respect your colleagues; and (6) Be good stewards of the company and mission.
 With these core values, the company culture encourages workers to achieve better performance for the social media company’s long-term success.
 The cultural traits based on these core values are analyzed as follows.
 Collectively, these traits present an organizational culture that makes Facebook and its strategic management effective in the global market.

-Facebook’s Organizational Culture & Its Features
+Facebook’s Organizational Culture & Its Traits

-- Creative problem solving and decision-making
+- Creative problem-solving and decision-making

 - Continuous improvement

-A possible disadvantage of Facebook’s organizational culture is the difficulty in strictly implementing new mandates that impose limits on employees’ activities.
+A disadvantage of Facebook’s organizational culture is the difficulty in strictly implementing new mandates that impose limits on employees’ activities.
 This is so because the company’s workers are accustomed to a corporate culture where they are empowered to flexibly do their jobs.
 Such empowerment supports continuous improvement.
-Facebook Inc. can address this disadvantage through management initiatives that improve strategic implementation and internal communication effectiveness.
+Facebook can address this disadvantage through management initiatives that improve strategic implementation and internal communication effectiveness.

-- Facebook Inc. – Hacker Culture.
+- Meta Platforms, Inc. – Innovation.